Invest in commodities and commodity funds

 - Commodities are assets extracted directly from nature.

-- Commodities can provide a better yield relative to its risk.
+- Commodities can provide a good yield relative to risk.

 - Commodities can perform better when commodity stocks and bonds do worse.